 RAF Netheravon, Wiltshire

-Concentration Camp
+RFC Concentration

-''Concentration Camp'' the meaning here was to bring together and train by using practical experiments in order to test theory.
+''Concentration '' the meaning here was to bring together and train by using practical experiments in order to test theory.
 Cooperation with the artillery, infantry and cavalry, radio air to air, air to ground.
 Photographic, reconnaissance and just learning what to do with this new asset.
 There was a lot to learn.

 More B2e's